Software Developer Salaries in Japan

 45 - 49 ¥8.6 million ¥7.8 million ¥8.0 million ¥7.4 million ¥7.1 million

-In Qiita’s Engineer White Paper 2022, they found that 35% of Go developers and 40% of Rust developers make ¥8 million or more per year.
-Conversely, only about 12% of PHP developers do.
+In Qiita’s Engineer White Paper 2024, they found that more than 30% of Go and Python developers make 8 million yen or more per year.

 Under ¥3M ¥3M - ¥4.9M ¥5M - ¥7.9M ¥8M - ¥9.9M ¥10M - ¥14.9M ¥15M - ¥19.9M ¥20M+ No answer